The MPI for Nuclear Physics performs both experimental and theoretical fundamental research in two interdisciplinary research fields:

 When do quantum objects behave as waves or particles?
 What is the role of time in the quantum world?
 How can chemical reactions be steered by lasers?

 At MPIK, the fundamental properties of quantum systems are explored considering few particles (electrons, atoms, molecules or small clusters) interacting with each other and external fields.
 Whereas the motion of atoms in vibrating molecules proceeds within a few femtoseconds (a millionth of a part in a billion of a second), electrons are moving thousand times faster (attoseconds).
 Correspondingly short light pulses are readily available in the laser laboratories at the MPIK.
-For measurements with ultrashort X-ray pulses, the scientists travel, along with their experimental equipment, to the free-electron lasers FLASH of DESY at Hamburg or LCLS at Stanford.
+For measurements with ultrashort X-ray pulses, the scientists travel, along with their experimental equipment, to free-electron laser facilities.
 Using multidimensional detectors such as reaction microscopes and spectrometers in combination with the pump-probe technique, it is possible to watch how molecules vibrate, rotate, and how they move during a chemical reaction.

 Bombardment of atoms or molecules with photons or electrons offers an access to understanding complex quantum systems.
 Electron impact and ionizing radiation play important roles in the environment and in radiation biology.